Supermarket Accident Claims

 Slips are more common than trips due to the number of ways they can happen.
-Spillages from detergents or food produce and newly mopped floors can all cause slips, some of which can end in serious injuries.
+Spillages from detergents or food products and newly mopped floors can all cause slips, some of which can end in serious injuries.

 Wet and slippy floors are very common reasons why people have accidents in supermarkets and retail outlets.
 Slips and falls result when cleaning products have been left to dry or other fluid-containing products have fallen onto the floor and opened.
 It is the responsibility of the shop to inform staff to take care of these health and safety issues.

 What supermarkets and retailers should do to avoid accidents

 Warning signs should be made prominent in all locations where the floor is wet or there are objects in the way.
-Spills of fluids or food produce should be cleaned up immediately.
+Spills of fluids or food products should be cleaned up immediately.

 Experts in supermarket accident claims

 Customers and employers are both at risk of accidents in supermarkets and retail outlets.
 If the accident you have suffered was through no fault of your own then Jefferies Solicitors’ team of retail injury specialists can help you.